 About John Kramer

 John Kramer has been a Malaga local for 16 years and counting.
 He is a passionate mountaineer, outdoor enthusiast, and a proud father.
-When time allows, he writes about hiking & mountain biking in Malaga.
+He’s also a Google Certified Professional and specialises in online marketing.

 Guide to Malaga would like to thank John very much for his time and interest in answering our questions.
 And most of all, for providing valuable insight into life in Malaga.
 Read our other expats in Malaga interviews.